Advantages of Cobots Over Traditional Robots: Complete Comparison

 - Cycle time requirement: under 10 seconds

-- Production volume: High volume, single-product (high-speed, dedicated task)
+- Production volume: High volume, single-product

 - Workspace: Isolated cell (humans not near operation)